AugustusTheBirb/igem-model/README.md

 # igem-model
-Model for the Vilnius-Lithuania 2025 competition
+Model for the Vilnius-Lithuania team in the iGEM 2025 competition